 A fairly common oral manifestation of celiac disease is abnormal tooth shape and/or appearance.
 The teeth can be slightly small, widely spaced, and discolored with hypo-calcified enamel (Figs 1-3).
 Patients with dental enamel defects of the entire secondary dentition should be screened for celiac disease even in the absence of gastrointestinal symptoms.2 There can also be recurrent aphthous stomatitis.
 This disease affects one in 100 individuals, and 97% of those affected are undiagnosed.3

-Patient History and Goals
+Patient History of Celiac and Treatment Goals

 The patient discussed here had been diagnosed with celiac disease at age 13.
 Although she continued to have occasional minor gastrointestinal flare-ups, her medical/dietary therapy had mainly quieted the manifestations of the disease after diagnosis.
 The damage to her teeth had been done as the teeth were being formed prior to diagnosis.